kr-colab/locator/README.md

 `sampleID	x	y`

 Use NA or NaN for samples with unknown locations.
 Metadata must include all samples in the genotypes file.
-If a column named 'test' is included, samples with test==True will be used as the test set.

 # Examples